Club: 1. FSV Mainz | Opening: 2011 | Capacity: 34,000 (14,000 standing)

 The stadium is easy to reach from the A60 motorway, which runs south and west of the city of Mainz.
 Take exit 19 Mainz-Fintheim and follow the L419 toward Mainz-Zentrum.
 The stadium will lie on the right side of the road after about 2 kilometres.

-If using public transport, one can catch bus 54 (to Brucknerstraße), 55 (to Th.-Heuss-Straße), or 58 (to Rathausplatz) from the main railway station (Hauptbahnhof) to get to the Opel Arena.
+If using public transport, you can catch bus 54 (to Brucknerstraße), 55 (to Th.-Heuss-Straße), or 58 (to Rathausplatz) from the main railway station (Hauptbahnhof) to get to the Opel Arena.
 Get off at stop Kisselberg/Coface Deutschland.
 The ride will only take 5 minutes.

 Good alternatives are bus 68 and 69.
 Get off at Ackermannweg (68) or Fachhochschule (69).